EefPino/Project/PROCESS.md

 Made a new map_criminality.js where commented code is deleted, comments are added and wet code is translated to dry code.
 Also made a legend for the donut chart and changed the text which came when scrolling over the donut chart.

 __21-01-2018__
 Converted the csv files of all the years (from 2003 until 2015) to one json file.
-Tried to convert in the javascript all the data to a dictionary which can be used nicely
+Tried to convert in the javascript all the data to a dictionary which can be used nicely.

+__22-01-2018__
+The data of countries in which the crimes were nul (so no data) where changed from zero to undefined, which resulted in the right colors in the world map.
+When scrolling in the year slider, there exists a world map with the data of that year.
+This is only a new one and I tried to update the map by using an exit function, but this did not work.
+(I tried the exit function, because this is easier, but probably I am going to use a real update function.)
+Also made a navigation bar, whereby you can click on information and you get a new page with information of the site.